 Not so Spooky, mom!

 Often the images surrounding us at Halloween are spooky—if not downright terrifying.
 Well, I’ve come up with some adorable felt sets that are way more age appropriate for your toddler or preschooler, while still keeping the fun of Halloween in mind.
 Plus, they build all sorts of fine motor, early literacy and math skills to boot!
-You can learn more about the Witch set, Frankie, and Pumpky right here.
+You can learn more about these adorable Halloween sets right here, or click the images below.

 Open Ended Art